john-seb/john-seb.github.io/_notes/saetyre.md

 	</ul>
 </nav>

+# Tyres: The Science of Black Magic

-Published in the 2020 yearbook of SAE INDIA CET Chapter
+*Published in the 2020 yearbook of SAE INDIA CET Chapter*

 ---

 <img src="/repo/saetyre/page1.jpg" class="content-image" />